 3. Mary Poppins

-If seeing Saving Mr. Banks made you fall in love with Mary Poppins all over again, then this might be the perfect costume for you this year.
+Mary Poppins is a total classic, and if you love the classics, this might be the perfect costume for you this year.
 The beauty of this ensemble is that you can use basics you likely already own: a simple black skater skirt and white button-up form the foundation of this costume.

 What really brings this costume to life is the accessories: a black fedora, a red bow tie, an umbrella, fishnets, and black heels or flats will have you feeling just like Julie Andrews.

 Can you tell I have a thing for Disney movies?
 If you've always secretly (or not so secretly) wanted to be a Disney princess, then this might just be the costume for you.
 Belle's iconic outfit from Beauty and the Beast is easy to recreate.

 Layer a blue dress over a white button-up, tie your hair back with a blue bow, throw on some flats, and carry around a few novels to complete the look.
 Bonus points if you can find someone to dress up as the Beast with you!

 A fairytale favorite, Little Red Riding Hood is a classic yet often overlooked costume.
 Since almost every girl owns at least one LBD, this costume can be thrown together very quickly.

 Pair your favorite black dress with a red infinity scarf looped over your head to create a makeshift hood.
 Hit up the dollar store for a cheap basket (Tip: use the basket as a purse if you're going out!) and wear some optional knee highs with heels to dress it up even more.